edsun123/ARTour_Project/GPSnavigation/README.md

 # Navigation

-* GPS - Core Location library
+* GPS - learning to work with Core Location library
 * ARKitNavigationDemo - connecting GPS with AR